fahad-ikram/First-Repository/README.md

-# Swap Two Variables Using Arithmetic Operations
+# Swap Values Using Only Two Variables

 This repository demonstrates a simple Python script to swap the values of two variables without using a temporary variable.
 The script utilizes basic arithmetic operations (addition and subtraction) to achieve the swapping.